 Scientists may refer to the aspects of parsimony psychology as "The Law of Parsimony" or "Ockham's Razor."
 Ockham's Razor refers to a theologian and logician named William of Ockham.
 In the 1300s, he wrote the words "numquam nenena plurality sine necessitate," which translates to "Plurality must never be posited without necessity."
 The ideas that gave rise to the Law of Parsimony have been around at least since the time of Aristotle, who said, "the more limited, if accurate, is always preferable."
 Ptolemy, and later, Isaac Newton, also followed the principle of parsimony in explaining natural phenomena.

 Still, perhaps because Ockham's name is so unusual, the name "Ockham's Razor" stuck.
 A metaphysical scientist named Sir William Hamilton made Ockham famous by coining the term Ockham's Razor in his 1852 writings.
 It was used as a metaphor for "shaving away" unnecessary assumptions in opposing theories.
 Below we'll discuss different elements of the law of parsimony.

 An Elegant Solution

 An elegant solution is an answer that adheres to the Law of Parsimony.
-It has the fewest steps, the least amount of materials needed, and the most satisfying conclusion, all with minimal effort required.
-An elegant solution in psychology would be one that explains theories or models of behavior in simplest terms.
+It contains the least amount of steps and required materials, as well as the most satisfying conclusion, all with minimal effort required.
+An elegant solution in psychology would be one that explains theories or models of behavior in simplistic terms.